 This article was prompted by a colleague who noticed that the journal table was written to during the merging of two person records.
 The journal table is only relevant to Sage CRM systems that are integrated with other Sage ERP systems using a particular integration mechanism.
 Sage CRM offers the ability to handle integrations with other software in a wide variety of ways.
 An article I wrote so time ago called "Integration with External Systems and the Synchronization of Application Data" discusses the range of techniques available to a developer.

-Note: Direct manipulation of data using SQL would not update the jounal table and so in those systems which use the SOAP contract this may be an issue.
+Note: Direct manipulation of data using SQL would not update the journal table and so in those systems which use the SOAP contract this may be an issue.

 The Journal Table was introduced in Sage CRM 6.1 which is when the SOAP contract was first started to be used by Sage ERP development teams.

-To the best of my knowledge the following is true.
-The Extended Enterprise Integration with Sage MAS 90 and Sage MAS 200 does not use the journal table, neither does the Sage Accpac ERP integration.
+To the best of my knowledge, the following is true.
+The Extended Enterprise Integration with Sage 100 (MAS 90) does not use the journal table, neither does the Sage 300 integration.